tarkss9/cv2/README.md

 This was my first time doing a small CV2 project

-In order to use the code correctly: Open the terminal and type
+In order to use the code correctly Open the terminal and type :

 pip install ultralytics